Rock Hill Motorcycle Accident Lawyer

 When you file a personal injury claim, you may be entitled to certain damages.
 In most cases, there are economic damages and non-economic damages.
 Economic damages refer to tangible costs like medical expenses and lost income, while non-economic damages are much more subjective and may include pain and suffering and loss of consortium.

 When you file an insurance claim, the insurance company will usually assign a claims adjuster to the case.
 The claims adjuster conducts their own investigation and will usually ask you to provide a recorded statement.
 You should always decline to make any recorded statement without the advice of your attorney.

 Sometimes, an insurer may quickly offer you a lump-sum settlement to resolve your case.
 Do not accept a settlement offer without getting an attorney to review it first.
 Initial settlement offers are usually an attempt to make a claim go away quickly and cheaply.

-As experienced riders as well as motorcycle accident lawyers in Rock Hill, we know how devastating a crash can be.
+As experienced riders and seasoned lawyers, we know how devastating a motorcycle crash can be.
 Our team is here to help injured riders demand the compensation they deserve from negligent drivers and other liable parties.
 Depending on the circumstances in your case, we may work to recover payments for:

 - Medical expenses